Types of Target Fields in Import Scenarios

 Dialog Box

-The target field may be on a dialog box invoked by a user action on the MYOB Advanced form.
+The target field may be on a dialog box invoked by a user action on the MYOB Acumatica form.
 Dialog boxes usually appear on a form to request confirmation from the user.
 For example, when you update the Customer Class value on the Customers (AR303000) form for an existing customer, the system displays a Warning dialog box.

 For more information on handling dialog boxes in import scenarios, see Pop-Up Dialog Boxes in Import Scenarios.